Hirvensaloa/rehti-mmorpg/README.md

 - Make sure to fetch git submodules run `git submodule update --recursive --init`.
 This needs to be run everytime new submodules are added.

-- Make sure you have Conan installed from (https://docs.conan.io/2/installation.html)[here].
+- Make sure you have Conan installed from [here](https://docs.conan.io/2/installation.html).
 Run `conan profile detect --force` after installation.

-- Run `./scripts/generate_map.sh` to generate the map.
+- Run `./scripts/generate_map.sh` to generate the map assets.

 ### Running